Pascal-Krenckel/NppGZipFileViewer/README.md

 Copy:
 1. Will always be stored as seen in the editor since npp won't raise a FileBeforeSave/FileSaved event.

+## Compiling yourself

+To compile this plugin with Visual Studio, you need .Net-Framework v4.8 (target framework) and the development tools for .net v3.5 (for Microsoft.Build.Utilities, Version=2.0.0.0)
+There might be more then one output library, copy all of them into the plugin dir.

 ## Credits
 Notepad++: https://notepad-plus-plus.org/